niriksha99/Seng2011/README.md

 Instructions for running the website:

-First, initialise the database by running "node init_db.js"
+First, initialise the database by running
+'''
+node init_db.js
+'''

 Wait for the tables to be created, then Ctrl + C

-Run the server with "node model.js"
+Run the server with
+'''
+node model.js
+'''